bjosit/Coldcode/README.md

 The Twist?
 Snowflakes are not part of any game itself.
 They are part of Cold Codes Currency System, which is accessible from each game of our partners.
 This way the Game Developers are even more incentivised to create great content, since it's a competition between all of our partners to have Snowflakes spent in their games.

 # Scalability
+This innovative player reward system is insaneably scalable, and we can improve with every new partner that joins the Cold Coin Group.
+With each new game we can gather more data on toxicity and niceness, providing an even better judgmenet with each new message written.
+We are also not limited to providing our services to round based games like Rocket Leage, Leage of Legends or DOTA.
+Take Clash of Clans for example, one "round" might be the span of a day or a half-day.
+Should you communicate positively during this time the same rules apply and you can gather more Snowflakes than AFK Clanmembers or even rude Clanmembers.
+This way you can drown out hate-speech and foster a positive environment.
+For harsh rule breaking there will always still be the Clanleader as well as his Co-Leaders to step in and ban the corresponding person.

+# Technical Aspect